Find out more about synagogue membership here.

 Any time you visit, you will hear curious questions, interactive learning, and kids putting new skills and knowledge to use.

 Kindergartners learn stories from the Bible and the Jewish values that are at their heart - like hospitality, kindness, courage and determination.
-They learn the Alef Bet, do hands-on activities to engage with each letter; and they practice writing and pronouncing the letters.
+They learn the Alef Bet, do hands-on activities to engage with each letter; and they practice drawing and pronouncing the letters.
 Kindergarteners learn holiday stories and customs.
-They learn about the special people and places of Israel.
 Children sing and dance, play games and make art.
+Gan is a chance to create and deepen friendships and a love of Judaism.

-Seventh graders polish their Hebrew speaking and comprehension.
-They learn useful vocabulary they will need when they visit Israel.
 Students will learn about the Holocaust.
-They will learn about propaganda and dehumanization techniques and compare them to those used today.
-Students will learn about Students will learn about Final Solution and its engines, about Righteous Gentiles and the many forms of resistance waged against the Nazis.
+They grasp the power of propaganda and dehumanization techniques, learn to identify these, and compare the Nazis approaches to those used today.
+Students will learn about Final Solution and its engines, about Righteous Gentiles and the many forms of resistance waged against the Nazis.
 They will explore post-holocaust mourning and memorialization and how to use our knowledge to protect ourselves and other vulnerable minorities.

 Students will also explore contemporary ethical conundrums, learn to express their points of view more articulately, listen to and respect other perspectives, and hone their debate skills.